SuperOfficeDocs/superoffice-docs/docs/video-meeting/connect-provider.md

 ## Before you begin

-* The administrator must first [configure][1] the Zoom video meeting service in SuperOffice Settings and Maintenance.
+* The administrator must first [configure][1] the video meeting service in SuperOffice Settings and Maintenance.

 ## How to